Exact results in two dimensional chiral hydrodynamics with gravitational anomalies: Introduction

 In this paper we investigate the structure of constitutive relations in the presence of gravitational anomalies in two dimensions.
 Using techniques peculiar to two dimensions we obtain new results with novel interpretations and implications.
 We consider a chiral theory having both diffeomorphism and trace anomalies.
 The constitutive relation which is exact and not any order by order expansion, accounts for both these anomalies.
 Incidentally, two dimensions are very special and merit a separate study that is distinct from an arbitrary dimensional analysis.
 The metric in two dimensions is conformally flat which ensures that the effective action is exactly obtainable.
 A derivative expansion approach that is appropriate for calculating the effective action in higher dimensional fluid dynamics\cite{arxiv:1203,jain,superfluid} now becomes redundant.
 In fact much of the two dimensional physics is hidden if one adopts the standard derivative expansion method or its variations\cite{wesszumino, valle, cones,oz}.

-In section $2~$ we provide a brief overview of chiral gravitational anomalies in two dimensions highlighting the role of the diffeomorphism anomaly vis-a-vis the conformal(trace) anomaly .This is necessary to appreciate the distinction between a chiral anomalous theory and a nonchiral anomalous theory.
-Section $3~$contains the central result of the paper.
-The constitutive relation involving the stress tensor is calculated.
+In section $2~$ we provide a brief overview of chiral gravitational anomalies in two dimensions\cite{new} highlighting the role of the diffeomorphism anomaly vis-a-vis the conformal (trace) anomaly.
+This is necessary to appreciate the distinction between a chiral anomalous theory and a nonchiral anomalous theory.
+Section $3~$contains the constitutive relation involving the stress tensor.
 An exact relation is obtained that is put in the form of the corresponding relation for an ideal chiral fluid.
 It may be observed that the constitutive relation for an ideal chiral fluid is different from a normal one.
 This is explained and the relevant relation is derived in section $4$.
 The last section contains our concluding remarks.